lenny2204/COSC55/README.md

 - Installed the Apache web server on the Ubuntu instance.
 - Enabled and started Apache to ensure it runs on system boot.
 - Deployed a Custom Web Page:
-    - Created a simple HTML and PHP page (index.html and info.php) to serve as your web application.
+    - Created a simple HTML and PHP page (index.html and info.php) to serve as the web application.
     - ![image](https://github.com/user-attachments/assets/2cf6dd01-fd0b-4f11-aefd-e0e1130f5b33)
     - ![image](https://github.com/user-attachments/assets/6a0f70a1-1e5e-455d-9b10-d194bc6453dc)
     - Verified that the page is accessible via the public IP address of the web server.